Skip to main content

 Generally, Eliquis for DVT prevention after hip or knee replacement surgery is started 12 to 24 hours after the procedure.
 And how long you’ll take it will depend on the type of surgery you received.
 If you had hip replacement surgery, the recommended duration of treatment is 35 days.
 If you had knee replacement surgery, the recommended duration is 12 days.

 If you’re taking Eliquis to reduce the risk of DVT occurring again, it should be taken for at least 6 months to lower your risk of a stroke or blood clots.
 And for some people, it will be a lifelong treatment.
-Talk to your healthcare provider about how long you’ll need Eliquis.
+Talk to your healthcare professional about how long you’ll need Eliquis.

 Blood clots in your lungs